GuildOfWeavers/AirAssembly/bin/README.md

 | extensionFactor     | Number by which the execution trace is to be "stretched."
 Must be a power of 2 at least 2x of the highest constraint degree.
 This property is optional, the default is smallest power of 2 that is greater than 2x of the highest constraint degree. |

 #### Stark limits
-`AirSchema` and `AirModule` objects can be validated against the following set of limits:
+`StarkLimits` object defines limits against which `AirSchema` and `AirModule` objects are validated. `StarkLimits` objects can contain any of the following properties:

 | Property            | Description |
 | ------------------- | ----------- |